mahdiatubly/Full_DevOps_RoadMap/Networking.md

         $sudo netdiscover -r [IP/mask]

-- You can display SSH and web server information by conducting banner grabbing.
+- You can display SSH and web server information by conducting banner grabbing (the purpose of a "banner grab" connection is to detect software name and version information).
 Run the following command to conduct a banner grab by using netcat:

         $nc -vn 10.1.16.12 22